NJacksonDev/cinalist-react/README.md

 ## Prerequisites

-### Install Node JS
+### Install Node.js
-Refer to https://nodejs.org/en/ to install nodejs
+Refer to https://nodejs.org/en/ to install Node.js.

-### Install create-react-app.
+### Install create-react-app
 Install create-react-app npm package globally.
-This will help to easily run the project and also build the source files easily.
-Use the following command to install create-react-app.
+This will help to easily run the project.
+Use the following command to install create-react-app:

 ```bash
 npm install -g create-react-app